 As we all know too well, almost all websites have some kind crawling issues, whether due to broken links from internal pages or linking websites, problems with servers not responding properly, incorrect linking from sitemaps, or other reasons.

 WooRank users have been able to sync their Google Analytics accounts to pull useful data into their WooRank reviews for some time now.
-But from today, it is now possible to sync your Google Search Console account (formerly Google Webmaster Tools) to extract crawl error data to feed into your WooRank Project, giving you details of errors that could be causing problems for both your users and the search engines, thereby hampering your SEO efforts.
+But from today, it is now possible to sync your Google Search Console account (formerly Google Webmaster Tools) to extract crawl error data to feed into your WooRank Project, in addition to your Site Crawl data, giving you details of errors that could be causing problems for both your users and the search engines, thereby hampering your SEO efforts.

 How to set it up